Skip to content

 void process(std::string_view sv);

-The "convenience" of implicit conversion lulls you into a false sense of security.
-During code review, it can be very hard to notice that a temporary string was passed to a string_view parameter—because it is syntactically perfectly legal and the compiler won't warn you.
+The "convenience" of implicit conversion makes you let your guard down.
+During code review, it can be hard to notice that a std::string_view parameter was passed a temporary std::string—because syntactically it is completely legal, and the compiler won't warn you.

 string_view to string: Must be explicit